Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 # LCD Kit Instructions

 The <a href="https://store.losant.com/products/lcd-kit" target="_blank"> LCD Kit</a> includes everything to add a display to your hardware project.
 These instructions provide a step-by-step overview to build and configure your own Internet-connected weather station.
-This station displays a summary of the outside weather, temperature, time.
+This station displays a summary of the outside weather, temperature, and time.
 However, with this kit, you could display other bits of information besides weather.

 ![Weather Station](/images/getting-started/losant-iot-dev-kits/lcd-kit/weather-station.jpg "Weather Station")